 - Approve the applications for shares received

-- Authorise the allotment of shares and detail who they’re being allotted to
+- Authorise the allotment of shares and say who they’re being allotted to

 - Instruct the required form(s) to be submitted to Companies House

-- Authorise the issue of share certificates in respect of the new shareholdings
+- Authorise the issue of share certificates for the new shareholdings

 - Instruct the required updates to the register of members and register of allotments